-Introduction Purpose Legal background Accenture's UK BCR Applicability and scope Applicability Scope Categories of individuals, categories of personal data and processing, purposes, recipients, countries Accenture Entities and affiliates Accenture's UK BCR Commitments One - Being Ethical: Processing personal data ethically including in a manner consistent with our Code of Business Ethics [COBE] Two - Being lawful: Defining purposes and limiting use of personal data to those purposes Three - Being fair and transparent: Providing notice, consent and choice The information Accenture provides Collecting Information Indirectly Exceptions when collecting personal data indirectly Four - Respecting Individuals' Rights The right to be informed Access to their personal data processed by Accenture The right to rectification The right to erasure [also known as the 'right to be forgotten'] The right to restrict processing The right to data portability The right to object Rights in relation to automated decision making and profiling Rights in relation to automated decision making and profiling Rights in relation to making complaints to the Information Commissioner and bringing court actions Five - Following the rules on processing sensitive data Six - How we minimize data collection, keep data accurate, up to date and follow retention schedules Seven - Protecting personal data General arrangements Measures to control access Data security breaches Arrangements with vendors, suppliers and other third parties
+Introduction Accenture's BCR6 Applicability and scope Accenture's BCR commitments8 One - Being ethical: Processing personal data ethically including in a manner consistent with our Code of Business Ethics (COBE) Two - Being lawful: Defining purposes and limiting use of personal data to those purposes Three - Being fair and transparent: Providing Notice, Consent and Choice9The information Accenture provides Four - Respecting Individuals' Rights11The right to be informed11The right to access their personal data processed by Accenture11The right to rectification12The right to restrict processing12The right to restrict processing13The right to data portability13The right to object14Rights in relation to automated decision making and profiling14Rights in relation to making complaints with supervisory authorities and15 Five - Following the rules on processing sensitive data Six - How we minimize data collection, keep data accurate, up to date and follow retention schedules

-Eight - Ensuring compliance with cross-border transfer requirements Nine: Accenture's compliance with its UK BCR Consequences of Non-Compliance Publication of the UK BCR Contact Information

-Annex 1: How Accenture complies with its UK BCR Commitments Preamble Managing Data Privacy Managing the UK BCR Cooperating with the Information Commissioner General Cooperation procedures Reporting matters to the Information Commissioner How Accenture supervises data privacy compliance Accountability Training Record keeping and evidence Compliance with local laws Privacy by Design - Building privacy into our projects, tools and applications Privacy by Default Data Protection Impact Assessments and privacy reviews Audits Liability Employee violations of these UK BCR, Accenture policies or procedures and raising concerns Annex 2: Categories of individuals, categories of personal data and processing, purposes, recipients, countries Annex 3: Individuals rights' requests and complaint handling procedure Annex 4: Definitions Annex 5: Accenture Intercompany Agreement Annex 6: Supporting Documentation and Resources Annex 7: Revision History
+Seven - Protecting personal data General arrangements Measures to control access Personal Data breaches Arrangements with vendors, suppliers and other third parties .
+16 17 17 Eight - Ensuring compliance with cross-border transfer requirements .
+18 Nine - Accenture's compliance with its BCR .
+19 Consequences of Non-Compliance .
+19 Publication of the BCR 20 Contact Information 20 Annex 1: How Accenture complies with its BCR Commitments .
+21 Preamble .
+21 Managing Data Privacy and Information Security .
+21 Managing the BCR .22 Cooperating with the Supervisory Authorities General Cooperation procedures Reporting matters to the Competent Supervisory Authority .22 How Accenture supervises data privacy compliance Accountability Training Record keeping and evidence Compliance with local laws Privacy by Design - Building privacy into our projects, tools and applicatio Privacy by Default Data Protection Impact Assessments and privacy reviews Audits Liability Employee violations of these BCR, Accenture policies or procedures and raising concerns .23 .24 .24 .24 .25 .25 .26 .26 Annex 2: Categories of individuals, categories of personal data and processing, purposes, recipients, countries Type Explanation Categories of individuals .28 .28 .28 Annex 3: Individuals Rights Requests and Complaint Handling Procedure Table of Contents